top of page

 I’m tired, tired of these set phrases and tones

-(Why?) on Facebook and Instagram
+(Why?)
+On Facebook and Instagram

-(Why?) are there so many teachers?
+(Why?)
+Are there so many teachers?

 (Why?
-Why?) are there so many classes?
+Why?)
+Are there so many classes?

 Everyone get out, out of my way